The Content window

 Width/Height: The size of the cue.
 Does not need to match the stream resolution.

 Executable path: The content is provided by a separate executable.
-You can start and stop it manually, but this is cumbersome, because this needs to be done on all Displays, which are usually not easily accessible.
+You can start and stop it manually, but this is cumbersome, because this needs to be done on all Media Servers, which are usually not easily accessible.

-Instead, Onlyview can start and stop if for you: If you enter D:/path/to/my/content.exe, each Display will start the application at Ctrl-O. This is still problematic because you have to copy content.exe on all Displays; so an easier way is to use a shared folder, for instance \\creative-pc\share\content.exe
+Instead, Onlyview can start and stop if for you: If you enter D:/path/to/my/content.exe, each Media Server will start the application at Ctrl-O. This is still problematic because you have to copy content.exe on all Media Servers; so an easier way is to use a shared folder, for instance \\creative-pc\share\content.exe

-You can also pass command-line arguments to the executable, like --no-fullscreen or --currentscreen=@screenname , so that you can add extra logic in your application depending on which Display it is running on.
+You can also pass command-line arguments to the executable, like --no-fullscreen or --currentscreen=@screenname , so that you can add extra logic in your application depending on which Media Server it is running on.

 Text